appurist/riot-test/README.md

     <nested each={ items } param="{name}">{ name.toUpperCase() }</nested>
   </ul>
 ```
-It also demonstrates the use of arbitrary Javascript code within a template, within a pare of braces,
+It also demonstrates the use of arbitrary Javascript code within a template, within a pair of braces,
-which places the uppercase version of the name within the tag payload (yield).
+which places the uppercase version of the name within the tag payload (yield) itself.
+So this provides `param="{name}"` to the tag, and passes `name.toUpperCase()` as the "body" of the tag, which the nested component displays in its `<yield />`.

 The `<nested>` component (defined in `nested.tag`) provides this as an `<li>` value for the list:
 ```